Jewels of Indochina

 Day 19-In Ho Chi Minh City; explore Old Saigon, and discover 'Secret Weapons Bunker'

-This morning we walk around the central sights of Old Saigon, now District 1 of Ho Chi Minh City.
+This morning, we walk around the central sights of Old Saigon, now District 1 of Ho Chi Minh City.
 We see the Notre Dame Cathedral and the GPO building as well as some of the old French Colonial hotels such as The Rex.
 We then drive to the Independence Palace (renamed the Reunification Hall) and the graphic War Remnants Museum.
 The afternoon is free for you to explore the city further at your leisure, perhaps with a visit to the huge Ben Thanh market.

 20